-Additional Requirements and Amenities for Senior Projects (Elderly and Housing for Older Persons):
+Additional Requirements and Amenities for "Senior Projects" (Elderly and Housing for Older Persons) that are more stringent than the requirements for family projects:

-- Elevators: There must be elevator access to all units above the ground floor. - Furnished Gathering Areas: Buildings with multi-story construction must have interior conditioned and furnished gathering areas located throughout the complex, including but not limited to areas near elevators (See Amenities Guide) - Accessible and Adaptable: 100% of the units must be accessible and adaptable, as defined by the Fair Housing Amendments Act of 1988.
+Elevators -Must be installed for access to all units above the ground floor.

+- Furnished Gathering Areas Buildings with multi-story construction must have interior conditioned and furnished gathering areas located throughout the complex including but not limited to areas near elevators. - Accessible and Adaptable 100% of the units must be accessible and adaptable, as defined by the Fair Housing Amendments Act of 1988.